What Punch, The Little Monkey Taught Me About Teaching Music

 That's the balance.
 High expectations held with warmth.
 Honest feedback delivered with care.
 Correction offered without making a student feel small.

 The zoo asked the public to "support Punch's effort rather than feel sorry for him," noting that "while Punch is scolded, he shows resilience and mental strength."
-NBC News I love that framing.
+I love that framing.
 It's not about sheltering him from difficulty — it's about making sure he's never facing difficulty entirely alone.

 That's what I want for my students.
 Not a cushioned, challenge-free lesson.
 But the deep assurance that whatever happens — whether they forget their piece halfway through, whether they cry from frustration, whether they feel like they'll never get that passage right — they are not alone in this room.